karanja-simon/blog/moleculer-microservices-ii.md

 ###### Jan 9, 2021 02:50PM
 ###### [#node.js]() [#moleculer]() [#microservices]()

 In the [last](/blog/moleculer-microservices-i) series, we covered the basics of microservices and moleculer.
 Today we will build the *Tasker* application using Moleculer framework.
 For storage, we will use a simple sqlite database with [Moleculer Sequelize-Adapter](https://www.npmjs.com/package/moleculer-db-adapter-sequelize) ORM.
-Ofcourse, this is a small enough project that may not warrant a microservice approach, and infact we will start this project as a monolith, then we will look at how we can scale later.
+Of course, this is a small enough project that may not warrant a microservice approach, and infact we will start this project as a monolith, then we will look at how we can scale later.
 *If you are new here, you check the [previous](/blog/moleculer-microservices-i) introductory article, where we covered Moleculer basics &amp; the architecture of the *Tasker* API that we will build on this entry.*

 #### Environment